ddnexus/irt/README.markdown

 # irt

-Interactive Ruby Testing - Use irb or rails console for testing.
+Interactive Ruby Testing - Use an improved irb / rails console for testing.

 ## Foreword